linearray/purescript-localstorage/README.md

 # purescript-localstorage
-Access JS webstorage (local &amp; session) in a typesafe and convenient way
+Access JS webstorage (local &amp; session) in a typesafe and convenient way:

 Find a basic usage example in test/Main.purs, repeated here for convenience: